 Kauri has also been a member of the organising committees for Hamilton Children’s Day and Hamilton Pride.
 Concurrently, he sits on the Te Kawekawe Māori Pasifika Advisory Committee to the Board of Directors for UN Youth New Zealand.

 Matariki Roche, Ngāti Raukawa/Ngāti Huri, was raised on Waiheke Island Surrounded by a tight knit community abundant in advocates and agitators.
 She pursued her passion for te reo Māori and social change at Victoria University where she studied Te Reo Māori, Māori Studies and Sociology.

 Earlier this year Matariki moved to Hamilton, closer to where her tūpuna and whānau are from.
-Matariki’s leadership and governance roles include being the first elected youth representative for Waiheke Island onto the Auckland Council Youth Advisory Panel, establishing the island’s youth council, and currently she is the co-convenor of a progressive youth wing.
+Matariki’s leadership and governance roles include being the first elected youth representative for Waiheke Island onto the Auckland Council Youth Advisory Panel, establishing the island’s youth council.

 Help Centre Coordinator

 Caitlin has spent the last four years with the Member Support Centre of First Union providing support to First Union members; she is also one of three co-convenors for Stand Up, the youth union movement.
 Caitlin holds a Bachelor of Education (Primary) and two PGDips, one in Education and one in educational psychology.

 Ongoing Education and learning is a core value for Caitlin and she is passionate about facilitating young workers to understand and assert their rights and addressing legislation and practice around dealing with workplace bullying.